 The Company is subject to U.S. federal, state and local income taxes with respect to its allocable share of any taxable income or loss of OpCo, as well as any stand-alone income or loss generated by the Company.
-As of the date of the Merger, OpCo is treated as a partnership for U.S. federal and most applicable state and local income tax purposes.
+OpCo is treated as a partnership for U.S. federal and most applicable state and local income tax purposes.
 As a partnership, OpCo is not subject to U.S. federal and certain state and local income taxes.
 Any taxable income or loss generated by OpCo is passed through to and included in the taxable income or loss of its members, including the Company, on a pro rata basis.
-Prior to the Merger, OpCo was fully owned by the Company and all income and loss was taxable.